Christian Clarke

 Christian Clarke is a fictional character from the BBC soap opera EastEnders, portrayed by John Partridge.
 He first appeared in the show's 3,509th episode, originally broadcast in the United Kingdom on 17 January 2008, and was introduced as the brother of established character Jane Beale (Laurie Brett).
-He was introduced as a new homosexual character for the show, following the popularity of Coronation Street's Sean Tully (Antony Cotton).
+He was introduced as a new gay character for the show, following the popularity of Coronation Street's Sean Tully (Antony Cotton).
 Christian and Partridge's casting were announced on 20 November 2007.